Wild Australia Show: Recruitment of performers

-Purcell left Brisbane three days later to travel to Normanton via Thursday Island and collect groups of Aboriginal people who had been recruited by middlemen in the southern Gulf of Carpentaria.
-It is believed that these members had been recruited by local police with whom Meston had made arrangements earlier that year.
-He collected five members from the Kimberley Town Camp and 11 from camps in the town of Croydon.
-Most of this group had likely been displaced into the camps as a result of the violent settler incursions of their lands that had begun in the 1860s and 1870s.
+Purcell left Brisbane three days later to travel to Normanton, where he collected Aboriginal people from a variety of tribal groups who had been assembled by middlemen in the southern Gulf of Carpentaria.
+These individuals are believed to have been recruited by police officers with whom Meston had made arrangements earlier that year.
+He collected five Aboriginal people from the Kimberley Town Camp and eleven from camps in the town of Croydon.
+Most had likely been displaced into the camps by the violent settler incursions into their lands that had begun in the 1860s and 1870s.
+Memmott suggests that some element of coercion was likely involved in their recruitment to the Wild Australia Show.

-Purcell then travelled to Thursday Island to collect a group of Kaurareg people who had been brought there from Muralug (also known as Prince of Wales Island).
-This group had been recruited by public servants that Purcell was using as agents.
-This group included "King" Gida, a Kaurareg chief, and his wife and adopted son.
-On 14 September Purcell arrived in Cairns with the 21 Indigenous people that he had collected from across the Gulf of Carpentaria and the Torres Strait, before continuing on to Brisbane.
-There, the 26 recruits who made up the troupe assembled at a camp in St Lucia to begin rehearsals.
+Purcell then travelled to Thursday Island in the Torres Strait to collect a group of Kaurareg people who had been brought there from Muralug (also known as Prince of Wales Island) after being recruited by public servants whom Purcell was using as agents.
+The group included Gida, a Kaurareg chief, and his wife and adopted son.
+On 14 September, Purcell arrived in Cairns with the 21 Indigenous people he had collected from across the Gulf of Carpentaria and the Torres Strait, before continuing on to Brisbane.
+There, the 26 recruits assembled at a camp in St Lucia to begin their rehearsals.

-The last member recruited to the Wild Australia Show was a Kabi Kabi man named Yamurra who had previously performed with Meston.
-He arrived a month after rehearsals had begun.
-Fluent in English and the only performer from southern Queensland, Yamurra was likely recruited by Meston in order to act as a liaison between the other Indigenous performers and white Australians.
-He travelled on his own to the camp in St Lucia by train from Maryborough.
+The last member recruited to the Wild Australia Show was a Kabi Kabi man named Yamurra who had previously appeared in Meston's lectures.
+He arrived one month after rehearsals had begun.
+Fluent in English and the only performer from southern Queensland, Yamurra was likely recruited by Meston to act as a liaison between the other Indigenous performers and white Australians.
+He travelled alone to the camp in St Lucia by train from Maryborough.